BOSTON-TERRIER.jpg

 As the name suggests, this breed of dog is an All-American breed that originated in the great city of Boston, Massachusetts.
 The ancestors of the Boston Terrier include bulldogs, terriers, and the bull-and-terrier crosses that were so commonly used for the gruesome sports of bull-baiting and dog fighting.

 The Boston Terrier breed is believed to have begun under the guidance of Boston native Mr. Robert C. Hooper in the 1860s.
 He used his handsome brindle and white Bulldog-White Terrier cross, Hooper’s Judge, as foundation stock.
-It is also believed that early French Bulldogs were incorporated into the breed at some point, possibly to tone down the tenacity of the terrier temperament and produce the American Gentleman that we have today.
+It is also believed that early French Bulldogs were incorporated into the breed at some point, possibly to tone down the tenacity of the terrier temperament and produce the "American Gentleman" that we have today.
 Originally known as the Round-Headed Bull and Terrier, then as the Boston Bull Terrier, the name was finally shortened to the Boston Terrier in 1891.
-The Boston’s reign of popularity was at its peak from 1905 to the end of the 1930s.
+The Boston Terrier’s reign of popularity was at its peak from 1905 to the end of the 1930s.
 Today the Boston Terrier remains one of the most easily recognized and iconic American dog breeds in the world, with his popularity extending far beyond American shores.

 Breed Characteristics

 Head: Somewhat brachycephalic in skull-type, moderate in size, and in proportion to the rest of the body.
 The head should appear square and flat on top when viewed from the front.
 In profile, the topskull is somewhat long and may be flat or slightly arched, with an abrupt brow.
 The muzzle should be sufficiently long enough to prevent a flat-faced profile.
-The head is clean-cut without excess skin or wrinkle.
+The head is clean-cut without excess skin or wrinkles.

 Eyes: Moderately large in size, round, set widely apart, and medium to dark brown in color, with dark colors preferred.
 The eye rims are well-fitted and well-pigmented.
 The eyes should be free of exposed whites, pink membranes, or haw.
 The eyes are never bulging.
 There should be sufficient bone in the surrounding orbital sockets to protect the eyes.

-Neck: Moderate length to allow for proud head carriage and strongly-muscled, with a slight arch.
+Neck: Moderate length to allow for proud head carriage and strongly muscled, with a slight arch.
 The neck tapers smoothly from the deeper and broader body toward the head.
 The neck is clean-cut, without excess skin, throatiness, or dewlap.

 Feet: Oval to round, compact, with well-arched toes and tough pads.